Group Work: Design Guidelines

 Group size can vary, as can the length of time that students work together.
 Pairing is great for thirty-second or one-minute problem solving.
 Groups that work together for ten to 45 minutes might include four or five people.
 (If there are more than four or five, some members will stop participating).
 Groups can be formal or informal.
 Informal groups may be ad-hoc dyads (where each student turns to a neighbor) or ten-minute “buzz groups” (in which three to four students discuss their reactions to a reading assignment).
 Formal group assignments can serve semester-long group projects.

 In large groups it is useful to assign roles within each group (examples: recorder, reporter to the class, timekeeper, monitor, or facilitator).
-If students are not used to working in groups, establishing some discussion guidelines with the class about respectful interaction before the first activity can foster positive and constructive communication.
+If students are not used to working in groups, establishing some community agreements with the class about respectful interaction before the first activity can foster positive and constructive communication.

 It is useful to arrange the students in groups before giving them instructions for the group activity, since the physical movement in group formation tends to be distracting.

 Successful group work activities require a highly structured task.
 Structure the task to promote interdependence for creating a group product.
 Create an activity for which it is truly advantageous for students to work together.
 Make this task clear to students by writing specific instructions on the board or on a worksheet.
 Include in your instructions:

 - The learning objective: Why are the students doing this?
 What will they gain from it?
 How does it tie into the rest of the course?